 "Mackie," and the "Running Man" are registered trademarks of LOUD Technologies Inc. All other brand names mentioned are trademarks or registered trademarks of their respective holders, and are hereby acknowledged.

-The technical writer responsible for this manual tends to fade in and out of various different realities, depending on how many cups of tea he has had.
-Please check our website for any updates to this manual, or updates to the PC drivers: www.mackie.com.
+The technical writer responsible for this manual thinks that his editor has a fake British accent.
+Please check our website for any updates to this manual: www.mackie.com.

 ©2009 LOUD Technologies Inc. All Rights Reserved.